 If miners see that your transaction comes with a below-average gas fee, then they might choose to ignore it and prioritize other transactions with average or even higher fees.

-When exchanging cryptocurrency for fiat currency, transferring the assets to a bank account can take up to several days, since you first have to transfer the funds to a crypto exchange site and then to your bank account.
-Some banks take up to five days to process such a transaction.
+When exchanging cryptocurrency for fiat currency like USD, transferring the assets to a bank account can take up to several days, since you first have to transfer the funds to a crypto exchange site and then to your bank account.
+Some banks take up to five business days to process such a transaction.

 Also, the transaction time depends on the type of exchange or payment provider you’re using.
 If you transfer your funds via a service such as Wirex or Kraken, your transfer will be faster as these services optimize the transaction fee in order to achieve greater speed.

 Let’s see the differences in the average estimated time for Bitcoin and Ethereum transactions.
-Both currencies require a transaction to be confirmed several times before the final approval.
+Both currencies require a specific number of confirmations before the final approval.

 A BTC transfer needs at least 3 confirmations on the Bitcoin network for the transaction to go through.
 If you pay a higher fee, your transaction can be finished with the use of fever blocks on the blockchain, which means less time.
-On average, based on the usual activity of Bitcoin miners on the network, one transaction takes about 10 minutes
+On average, based on the usual activity of Bitcoin miners on the network, confirmation time for one transaction takes about 10 minutes.

 When transferring Ethereum-based assets, the transaction will be processed after it gets 12 confirmations on the Ethereum blockchain.
 This can take approximately 5 minutes.
 With ETH, it’s good to know that when you send multiple transactions, they can only be completed in the order in which you sent them.
 If you pay a higher transaction fee for the second batch of assets, it still can’t be transferred before the first one.